SysuHe/MultiSourceData_CFCNN/README.md

 We provide training data and test data for estimating the performance of models.
 Training data and test data can be found in `./Data`, stored as sample points.

-The original high spatial resolution image and people density data can be found in [BaiduCloudDrive](https://pan.baidu.com/s/1qIaLTqkQ7byazxO5vgolZw).
+The original high spatial resolution image and population density data can be downloaded in [Baidu Netdisk](https://pan.baidu.com/s/1qIaLTqkQ7byazxO5vgolZw).
 The extracted code is `fo7v`.

 ## Example
-We provide a sample of data in `./Data/Exam_Data`.
+We provide a sample of data in `./Data/Exam_ClassificationResult`.
+The folder contains processed high-resolution images and population density data.
+We can test the feasibility of the code in `./Code/Classify_FullImage.py`.